Walkthroughs / Blue Prince / Puzzle Room Solutions and Exact Answers

 • Purple means divide.

-• Fraction-style segment means use one third of the number.
+• A one-third colored segment means use one third of that segment's number.

-• Wavy lines mean round to the nearest ones, tens, or hundreds place, based on the wave mark.
+• Wavy bullseye lines round the result to the ones, tens, or hundreds place, based on the mark.

 Gallery: Four Painting Titles

 Room type: rare Puzzle Room.
 Reward: the center chests open permanently and include Key 8.
-Risk: the Gallery is fixed, but it is easy to overthink because the paintings are rebus puzzles, or picture-word puzzles, not normal riddles.
+Risk: the Gallery is fixed, but it is easy to overthink because the paintings are rebus puzzles, or picture-word puzzles.

 Nudge: Each painting title is one word.
-All four words are about thinking.
+All four answers are about thinking.
 Look for wordplay in the image, not just the mood of the art.

-Route: Solve by painting detail, not by wall order alone, because your memory of the room can flip after a long route.
+Route: Solve by painting detail, not wall order alone.
+After a long route, it is easy to remember the room backward.
 Once a title is correct, its letters lock in.

 Painting clueExact title